 Damien: Omen II (1978)

+Satanic Sommelier: Bourbon… on ice.
 A wonderful sequel – both good and bad!
 But even the bad is good!
-Great performances all around – some a bit over-the-top in that wonderful kind of way with Leo McKern returning as the wise old man, Sylvia Sidney as Aunt Marion, and that Frantic Red-Coated Woman warning: “You are in DANGER!”.
+Great performances all around – some a bit over-the-top in that wonderful kind of way – with Leo McKern returning as the wise old man, Sylvia Sidney as Aunt Marion, and that Frantic Red-Coated Woman warning: “You are in DANGER!”.

 Omen III: The Final Conflict (1981)

-Satanic Sommelier: Merlot or Cabernet Sauvignon from Casillero del Diablo.
-The third and final film in the original ‘The Omen’ series (let’s not talk about that wretched Part 4 made for TV fiasco).
-Although the weakest of the trilogy, it is at least worth watching for Sam Neil as Damien Thorn.
+Satanic Sommelier: Please try a Two Paddocks pinot Noir in honor of winemaker and actor Sam Neil.
+The third and final film in the original ‘The Omen’ series (let’s not talk about that wretched 1991 Part 4 made for TV fiasco).
+Although usually considered the weakest of The Omen Trilogy, it is worth watching for suave and sexy Sam Neil as Damien Thorn.

 Angel Heart (1987)